HollowMan6/ChaoXing-ErYa-Wisdom-Tree-Lessons-Helper/README.md

 Because of the limited time, the script is a little simple and probably not stable.
 Modifying and improving it is welcomed.

-Test time: March 2, 2019, can not guarantee that the script has been valid;
+Test time: March 2, 2019, can not guarantee that the script will be always valid after the date;